muratk5n/thirdwave/en/README.md

 ---

 Yea well..
-Hopefully the end does not resemble Chechnia.
+Hopefully the end does not resemble Chechen war.
 Remember satellite images of their capital Grozny after the war.
 The only thing flatter than that city would be a parking lot.